Evolution of progenitors for electron capture supernovae: Introduction

-The theoretical work on a collapsing ONe core was initiated by Nomoto and collaborators in 80's \citep{miy80, miy87, nom84, nom87}. \citet{miy80} investigated the effect of electron capture on $^{24}$Mg and $^{20}$Ne and showed that these effects can be summarized as follows: Firstly, reduction of the electron mole fraction induces core contraction.
+The theoretical work on a collapsing ONe core was initiated by Nomoto and collaborators in the 1980's \citep{miy80, miy87, nom84, nom87}. \citet{miy80} investigated effects of electron capture by $^{24}$Mg and $^{20}$Ne and showed that these effects can be summarized as follows: Firstly, reduction of the electron mole fraction induces core contraction.
 Secondly, reduction of the electron mole fraction reduces the Chandrasekhar mass.
-And finally, electron capture affects the energy equation by both endothermic and exothermic way.
-Moreover, \citet{nom87} followed the core evolution either after the initiation of O+Ne deflagration using a He star model and provided the progenitor model for an ECSN.
-This model has been the only one that can be used in an explosion simulation.
-In 90's, non-explosive evolutionary calculation of solar-metal SAGB stars was investigated by Garc\'{i}a-Berro and collaborators \citep{gar94, rit96, gar97, ibe97, rit99}.
-Non-solar metallicity \citep{gil05, sie07}, as well as detailed physics such as overshooting \citep{gil07} and thermohaline convection \citep{sie09} are considered in recent studies.
-An off-center carbon burning and thermal pulses, which require a high cost calculation, were extensively investigated by \citet{sie06, sie10}.
+Finally, electron capture affects the energy equation endothermically and exothermically.
+Moreover, \citet{nom87} followed the core evolution after the initiation of O+Ne deflagration using a He star model and provided the progenitor model for an ECSN.
+Until now, this model was the only one which could be used for an explosion simulation.
+In the 1990's, non-explosive evolutionary calculation of solar-metal SAGB stars was investigated by Garc\'{i}a-Berro and collaborators \citep{gar94, rit96, gar97, ibe97, rit99}.
+Non-solar metallicity \citep{gil05, sie07}, as well as detailed physics such as overshooting \citep{gil07} and thermohaline convection \citep{sie09} were considered in recent studies.
+Off-center carbon burning and thermal pulses, which require expensive calculations, were extensively investigated by \citet{sie06, sie10}.
 The contraction phase of an ONe core was investigated by recent works as well, concerning the different nuclear reaction rates \citep{has93}, different convective assumptions \citep{gut96}, and different compositions \citep{gut05}.
-These simulations stopped at the ignition of O burning and the continuous deflagration phase had not been calculated.
+These simulations stopped at the ignition of O burning, and did not model the continuous deflagration phase.